2004 Acura NSX -- Introduction

 In designing the NSX, achieving a light overall weight was chosen as the best way to attain the following attributes:

-- Excellent livability - the NSX is as easy to live with as any other Acura
+- Excellent livability - the NSX is as easy to live with on a day-to-day basis as any other Acura

 - Outstanding handling whether in the city or on the highway

-- A high level of comfort and ergonomic design and low ambient-noise level
+- A high level of comfort and ergonomic design and a low ambient-noise level

 - Reliability and durability equal to mass-produced automobiles